Cascade Meadow / VisitEducation

 Field trips can include a variety of instructional methods, both indoors and out, including tours, exploration of our interactive exhibits, dynamic presentations, hands-on activities, interpretive trails, and other field experiences.
 See below for the list of experiences we’ve already developed and piloted.

 If you’re interested in exploring a topic that’s not listed above, give us a call to discuss and plan a custom visit.
 Want to dig even deeper?
 Use our facility and other resources for your own class or project.
-If you’re ready to try an exciting new setting for your project‐based units, come explore the possibilities that Cascade Meadow can offer (ex. water monitoring, plant study, energy concepts, ecology, geology/hydrology, wetlands, and more!).
+If you’re ready to try an exciting new setting for your project‐based units, come explore the possibilities that Cascade Meadow can offer (ex: pollinators, plant study, energy concepts, ecology, wetlands, and more!).

 For more information, contact Kate C. Utterback, Associate Director. email@example.com